Hoooid/HaodongTangGroup/content/_index.md

   - block: hero
     content:
       title: |
-        Wowchemy
+        NanoPhotonics
         Research Group
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Nano Photonics Research Group** is at the forefront of exploring and expanding the boundaries of light manipulation at the nanoscale, integrating disciplines such as optics, photonics, and phononics to address complex, real-world challenges.

   - block: collection
     content: